joshgubler/trailer-monitor-rpi/README.md

 ![Software component diagram](./doc/trailer-software.png)

-(dashed lines are not yet implemented)
+(Dashed lines are not yet implemented.)

 The core of my trailer monitoring system is a Raspberry Pi running a set of python and bash scripts.
 These scripts are scheduled with systemd.